agbign20/datavizfinalproject/updates.md

 ## April 25 Beginning of Class

 I tried figuring out why the theme for the graphs specifically was not working but could not find out how.
 I also wrote a paragraph in the sidebar panel explaining what the graphs are showing.

+## April 25 End of Class

+I tried fixing the theme for the graphs until I realized that I did not need to fix it in the first place.
+I also created a max option for the team choice.